 Jessica McBride, Milwaukee Journalist

-Jessica McBride, a Wisconsin Right Now contributor, is a national award-winning journalist and journalism educator with more than 25 years in journalism.
+Jessica McBride, Milwaukee journalist, and a Wisconsin Right Now contributor, is a national award-winning journalist and journalism educator with more than 25 years in journalism.
 She is recipient of the UW-Milwaukee Alumni Foundation’s teaching excellence award, for her innovations in teaching and her founding of the Minority Media Association, which champions media diversity.
 She was the co-founder of the U-View campus television program focusing on bringing diverse voices to campus and improving media diversity.

 Jessica McBride’s journalism career started at the Waukesha Freeman newspaper in 1993, covering City Hall.
 She was an investigative, crime, and general assignment reporter for the Milwaukee Journal Sentinel for a decade.
 Since 2004, she has taught journalism at the University of Wisconsin-Milwaukee.
 Her work has appeared in many news outlets, including Patch.com, WTMJ, WISN, WUWM, Wispolitics.com, OnMilwaukee.com, Milwaukee Magazine, Nightline, El Conquistador Latino Newspaper, Japanese and German television, Channel 58, , , , Heavy.com, BBC, , and others.

 Jessica McBride, Milwaukee, Wisconsin area resident, has appeared on true-crime programs for Investigation Discovery, Oxygen Channel, and History Channel.
 She has a Master’s Degree in Mass Communication from UWM and judges statewide journalism competitions nationwide for press clubs in states ranging from Idaho to Louisiana.
 Her work is her own and does not represent the institutions where she works, including UWM.